abendigo/abendigo.github.io/_posts/2020-03-21-docker-nginx-php-redis-mysql.markdown

 and modified `docker-compose.yml`:

-Note: YOu will need to remove the mysql container before restarting, to force the config scripts to run.
+Note: You will need to remove the mysql container before restarting, to force the config scripts to run.

 Load [all.php][allphp], and you should see: